ethersphere/ethswarm-nextjs/content/jobs/bee-product-owner.md

 ---
 job:
   category:
     - Bee
   title: Bee Product Owner
+  description: >-
-  description: Bee is a Swarm client implemented in Go.
-It’s the basic building block
-    for Swarm Network.
+    Bee is a Swarm client implemented in Go.
+It’s the basic building block for Swarm Network.
 Bee provides low level constructs for file storage, feeds, key-value stores and untraceable communication.
 meta:
   title: Bee Product Owner
+_template: job_post
 ---

 ### **About Swarm**

 Swarm is a system of peer-to-peer networked nodes that create a decentralised storage and communication service.
 The system is economically self-sustaining due to a built-in incentive system enforced through smart contracts on the Ethereum blockchain.